flowkey/meteor-css3d/README.md

 });
 ```

 ## SimpleResize

-This allows you to resize elements on the X axis, including using two fingers.
+This allows you to resize elements on the X axis, including resizing both edges at once using two fingers.
 At the moment there are no callbacks, because we don't need them in our implementation (we just resize and look afterwards how big the element is):

 ```
 myElement3d.SimpleResize({